lukereding/book_notes/book_list.md

 - Crucial conversations.
 Patterson et al.
 - Your face belongs to us.
 Hill.
 - Drift into failure.
 Dekker. [[notes](./notes_drift_into_failure.md)]
 - How to read a book.
-Adler.
+Adler and Van Doren.

 ### work-related